 First loke and aftirward lepe [proverb recorded from mid-15c.]

 Transitive sense "pass over by leaping" is from early 15c.
 Leap-frog, the children's game, is attested by that name from 1590s ("Henry V"); figurative use by 1704; as a verb from 1872.
+To leap tall buildings in a single bound (1940s) is from the description of Superman's powers.
 Related: Leaped; leaping.

 - leap year (n.)